meuwebsite/Amazon--AlexaDecisonTree/README.md

 * Discover insights into consumer reviews and perfrom sentiment analysis on the data.
 * Split the data in Train and Test
 * Train and Test the model in the data set
-* Visualize
+* Visualize data
-* Predict Click on the ad
+* Get best accuracy

 # How to run